Published On: Mar 25 2013 07:17:39 PM EDTUpdated On: Mar 28 2015 02:00:00 AM EDT

 1958: Composer W. C. Handy, widely known as the "Father of the Blues," dies of bronchial pneumonia at the age of 84 in New York City.
 Some his most well known song compositions include "St. Louis Blues," "Beale Street Blues," "Memphis Blues" and "Ole Miss Rag."

-1955: Country music singer-songwriter and actress Reba McEntire, known for her 40 No. 1 singles, including "Somebody Should Leave," "Is There Life Out There" and "Somebody," is born in Kiowa, Okla.
+1955: Country music singer-songwriter and actress Reba McEntire, known for her 40 No. 1 singles, including "Somebody Should Leave," "Is There Life Out There" and "Somebody," is born in Kiowa, Oklahoma.
 McEntire has also starred in the TV series "Reba" and "Malibu Country" and appeared in the movies "Tremors," "The Little Rascals" and "One Night at McCool's."

-1953: Jim Thorpe, a charter member of the Pro Football Hall of Fame and a two-time Olympic gold medalist, dies of heart failure at the age of 65 in Lomita, Calif.
+1953: Jim Thorpe, a charter member of the Pro Football Hall of Fame and a two-time Olympic gold medalist, dies of heart failure at the age of 65 in Lomita, California.
 Thorpe, who also played professional baseball and basketball, won his gold medals in the pentathlon and the decathlon at the 1912 games.
 Of Native American and European American ancestry, Thorpe grew up in the Sac and Fox nation in Oklahoma.

-1948: Actress Dianne Wiest, best known for her roles in movies like "Footloose," "Hannah and Her Sisters," "Bullets Over Broadway," "The Lost Boys," "Parenthood," "Edward Scissorhands" and "The Birdcage," is born in Kansas City, Mo.
+1948: Actress Dianne Wiest, best known for her roles in movies like "Footloose," "Hannah and Her Sisters," "Bullets Over Broadway," "The Lost Boys," "Parenthood," "Edward Scissorhands" and "The Birdcage," is born in Kansas City, Missouri.
 She also was a regular on the TV series "Law & Order" and "In Treatment."
 Wiest has won two Academy Awards, two Emmy Awards and a Golden Globe Award in her career.

-1942: Hall of Fame basketball coach Jerry Sloan, only the fifth coach in NBA history to reach 1,000 victories and the only coach in NBA history to reach that milestone with one club, is born in McLeansboro, Ill.
+1942: Hall of Fame basketball coach Jerry Sloan, only the fifth coach in NBA history to reach 1,000 victories and the only coach in NBA history to reach that milestone with one club, is born in McLeansboro, Illinois.
 Sloan was the head coach for the Utah Jazz from 1988 through 2011 and also coached the Chicago Bulls from 1979 to 1982.
 Sloan had a career regular-season record of 1,221–803, placing him third all-time in NBA wins at the time he retired, and led the Jazz to the NBA finals in 1997 and 1998.
 After one season as a player for the Baltimore Bullets, who made him a first-round draft selection in 1965, he spent another 10 years playing for the Bulls before successive knee injuries cut his playing career short.

 1941: Writer Virginia Woolf, one of the foremost modernist literary figures of the 20th century, commits suicide by drowning herself at the age of 59.
 Woolf, who had fallen into a depression after completing the manuscript of her last novel, the posthumously published "Between the Acts," put on her overcoat, filled its pockets with stones, and walked into the River Ouse near her home.
 Her body was not found until April 18, 1941.
 Some of Woolf's most famous works include the novels "Mrs. Dalloway," "To the Lighthouse" and "Orlando," and the book-length essay "A Room of One's Own."